Wildlife & Animals – Solio Ranch

 Wildlife Highlights

-Rhinos are the specialty of the small reserve.
-White rhinos wander around the grassy plains.
-Although they are usually in small family groups of three to four individuals, herds of up to 15 can be encountered here.
-Black rhino, typically very shy, can be seen walking casually in the open as well.
-Sometimes the two species even hang out together in mixed groups.
+Rhinos are the specialty of this small reserve.
+White rhinos wander around the grassy plains in small family groups of three to four individuals, although unusual herds of up to 15 can be encountered.
+Black rhinos, typically very shy, can be seen in thicker vegetation.
+Unusually, the two species sometimes hang out together in mixed groups.
 Predators such as lion, cheetah and leopard are either resident or pass through regularly.

 Best Time for Wildlife Viewing

-Wildlife viewing in Solio is good at any time because of the small size of the closed reserve.
-Rain can interfere with game drives and general enjoyment of the environment, however, so the best time for visiting is during the Dry season (June to September).
-The reserve is closed in November.
+Wildlife viewing in Solio is good at any time because of the small size of the fenced reserve.
+Rain can interfere with game drives and general enjoyment of the environment, however, so the best time to visit is during the Dry season (June to September).
+There’s another dry period from December to February, which is also good.

 Wildlife Rating